decentraland/js-sdk-toolchain/packages/@dcl/react-ecs/etc/react-ecs.api.md

 // @public (undocumented)
 export function UiEntity(props: EntityPropTypes & Partial<CommonProps>): ReactEcs.JSX.Element;

+// Warning: (ae-missing-release-tag) "UiStylesProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type UiStylesProps = PBUiStyles;

 // Warning: (ae-missing-release-tag) "UiTextProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //